JimKw1kX/ChatGPT-Discord-bot/README.md

 ```
 3. Install `jq`

-3.1 Download from below link to install
+3.1 Download from the link to install:
 https://github.com/stedolan/jq/releases/download/jq-1.6/jq-win64.exe

 or Install from `PowerShell`